 Professional liability insurance is required.
 All students must obtain professional liability insurance, prior to commencing any counseling activity.
-Proof of insurance must be provided to the instructor by January 22, 2020.
+Proof of insurance must be provided to the instructor by the second week of class (or before contact with clients is made, whichever comes first).
 You may choose any insurance provider you wish for your liability coverage.
-As a student member of ACA, you receive insurance through ACA at no cost to you through their website: http://www.acait.com.
+As a student member of ACA, you receive insurance through ACA Trust at no cost to you through their website.